pnp/blog/content/post/excel-scripts-and-cloud-flows-data-manipulation.md

 like [sorting an
 array](https://www.tachytelic.net/2021/04/power-automate-sort-array-objects/).

-I have prepared a two part video series demo\'ing how you can use Power Automate and Excel Scripts to both send data to a plain excel file and populate cells, rows and ranges but also in return, again using Excel Scripts, how you can create a table in an Excel file and return the
+I have prepared a two part video series demo'ing how you can use Power Automate and Excel Scripts to both send data to a plain excel file and populate cells, rows and ranges but also in return, again using Excel Scripts, how you can create a table in an Excel file and return the